vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-filesystem.md

 > `string`

-Default exit binding when no conditional routes are viable
+Default exit binding when no conditional routes are viable.

 ```yaml
 exit: filesystem_server0